thatgurlUwishcouldbe/-NetworksLabs/README.md

 # Computer Networks Labs

-This repository contains my Cisco Packet Tracer lab work for Computer Networks cours.
+This repository contains my labs work for Computer Networks cours.

 ## About Me